If you’ve been tinkering with the idea of listing and hopefully selling your home, you may have come across the infamous “zero listing fee” option.

 How the Zero Listing Fee Works

-- They’ll sell your current home for free
+- A real estate agent will sell your existing home for free

 - But get paid on your next home purchase